wittfabian/djangae/docs/db_backend.md

 It's very common to need to create a new object, and then redirect to a listing of all objects.
 This annoyingly falls foul of the datastore's eventual consistency.
 As a .all() query is eventually consistent, it's quite likely that the object you just created or updated either won't be returned, or if it was an update, will show stale data.
-You can fix this by using [djangae.contrib.consistency](consistency.md) or if you want a more lightweight approach you can use `djangae.db.utils.ensure_instance_included` like this:
+You can fix this by using [djangae.contrib.consistency](consistency.md) or if you want a more lightweight approach you can use `djangae.db.consistency.ensure_instance_included` like this:

 ```
 queryset = ensure_instance_included(MyModel.objects.all(), updated_instance_pk)